zzzprojects/learn-orm/tutorials/dapper-contrib/data-annotation.md

 ## Table

-By default the pluralized name of the class is used as a table name, you can use another table name by specifying the `Table` attribute.
+By default, the pluralized name of the class is used as a table name.
+You can use another table name by specifying the `Table` attribute.

 ```csharp
 [Table("tbl_Author")]